-The event is designed to hold programs specifically catered toward everyone from network engineers and system engineers to technical individual contributors, service provider engineers and business managers, among other industry leaders.
-It is taking place from Jan.
+Cisco Live! is designed to hold programs specifically catered toward everyone from network engineers and system engineers to technical individual contributors, service provider engineers and business managers, among other industry leaders.
+The event, taking place from Jan.
 28 to Feb.
-1, and boasts a variety of keynote sessions, panel discussions and educational programs.
+1, boasts a variety of keynote sessions, panel discussions and educational programs.

 “We have some exciting new product developments new in 2013 and the first data center professionals to hear about it will be the people who meet us at our early 2013 trade shows,” said Marazzi.
 “We have some new products coming that are going to revolutionize power in the data center.”